changetocoding/Web-Development-Course/Week 14/Axios and Fetch API/README.md

 # Setting up and installing Axios

-We can set up Axios in our project in two ways the first way is to use the Node.js and install it using the following command
+We can set up Axios in our project in two ways the first way is to use the Node.js and install it using the following command (In git with node installed)

 ```
 npm install axios